mb2362/Midterm/README.md

-This repository is for the Midterm
+This repository is for the Midterm of WSD.